Hummingbirds Photo Trip Marvelous Spatuletail

 ITINERARY

-Day 16: Transfer to Lima Airport for your flight home – End of the tour.
+Day 16: Transfer to Lima airport for your flight home, marking the end of the tour.

 KEY SPECIES